(Fixed): 'Add-Apt-Repository Command Not Found' Error on Ubuntu/Debian

 Following is an example of output after the installation has been successful

-DekiSoft Fact: In Ubuntu version 13.10 and older, this command is part of the python software package.
+DekiSoft Fact: In Ubuntu version 13.10 and older, this command is part of the Python software package.
 To install this you need to use the following command:

 Sudo apt-get install python-software-properties